-Whenever possible, the points of interest of the audio guide are indicated to the tourist through a sign that shows the audio number they must play at that location.
+Whenever possible, the points of interest of the audio guide (guide player, audio player device) are indicated to the tourist through a sign that shows the audio number they must play at that location.
 The user must enter the audio number into the audio guide's keyboard and press the PLAY button to start the audio file.

 Here we will see some examples of such signage.

 In situations where it is impossible to install signage at stops along the route such as an outdoor tour through city streets, a common alternative is to provide the audio guide user with a small map or brochure in which all stops on the route and their corresponding audio numbers have been marked.

 AUDIOGUIDES IN MULTIPLE LANGUAGES

 When an audio guide tour is available in several languages, the audio files are grouped by language, and the user must select their preferred language before starting the tour (language 1, language 2, language 3, language 4, etc).
 All available languages must be stored in the audio guide memory.

 The process to change the language depends on the audio guide model (guide player, audio player device).
 In most models, a sequence of buttons must be pressed which the user must already know.
 Another possibility is that the audio guide has a button on the keyboard dedicated exclusively to cycling through languages.
 This second option is easier for the visitor and streamlines the work of the staff who oversee the tour.
 Bear in mind that one of the key objectives of an audio player device is to be intuitive for adults and children.
 No explanation should be required.